Simulating plasma wave propagation on a superconducting quantum chip: Model

-\emph{Model.}--- We wish to simulate the propagation of electromagnetic (EM) waves in an unmagnetized plasma.
-These waves, which are coupled oscillations of the electromagnetic fields, including the response of the plasma current, are effectively described by the second order wave equation
+We wish to simulate the propagation of electromagnetic (EM) waves in an unmagnetized plasma.
+These waves, which are coupled oscillations of the electromagnetic fields, including the response of the plasma current, are effectively described by the second-order wave equation

 and have the dispersion relation